 Highline Public Schools announces two property sales in progress or completed, plus one purchase of property adjacent to the Central Office.
-The new purchase will expand the parking area for meetings and professional development and consolidate storage space.
+The new purchase will expand the parking area for meetings and professional development and consolidate storage space in the former bowling alley building.

 Highline Public Schools is purchasing the HiLine Lanes bowling alley property adjacent to the district central office.
 The opportunity to make this purchase came up as the owners prepared to retire and sell the property.